 Charitable donation form template

-Your donation form is the gateway to your giving experience.
-It’s your first impression, your welcome mat, your maître d'—so you want it to be clean, clear, and welcoming.
-And while every nonprofit organization is unique, there are a number of items that most donation forms should include.
-If you’re just getting started, check out the sample charitable donation form template below.
+Your non profit donation form is the gateway to your giving experience.
+It's your first impression, your welcome mat, your maître d'—so you want it to be clean, clear, and welcoming.
+And while every charitable organization is unique, there are a number of items that most donation forms should include.
+If you're just getting started, check out the sample charitable donation form template below.
 And remember, this is just a jumping-off point: Funraise lets you customize your form to fit your brand and reflect your individual preferences.

 Charity donation form sample